 So, what if we took the Big Bang Theory and applied it to storytelling?
-That the moment of creation is when the story begins to have structure.
+That moment of creation is when the story begins to have structure.
 That it’s something tangible.
-That if you inserted all of your facts and research on a story into the three act formula, the result would be that moment.
+That if you inserted all of your facts and research on a story into the three-act formula, the result would be that moment.
 But what happens before the Big Bang moment?

 This is a quality we already mastered when creating still images.
 It’s so ingrained in our thinking it’s hard to extract the idea from our thought process.
 It’s something we just do.
 But how do we use it when storytelling?

 A great exercise is to engage in people-watching.
 Do it whenever you have a few free minutes.
 (Airports are great places to practice.)
 Become a harmless stalker.
 Learn to read people, their reactions, their motivations.
 And if you want to go for gold, engage in conversation with strangers and take the next step as if you were interviewing a subject.
 You have nothing at stake, you’re just honing your skills of observation.